-As a prelude to mikesolomon.org, I’d like to share with you the fourth of five short ruminations about Sit Ozfårs Wysr, a new project by macompagnie and the ensemble 101 based, very loosely, on several themes and ideas from Frank L. Baum’s The Wonderful Wizard of Oz and its 1939 MGM film adaptation.
+As a prelude to mikesolomon.org, I’d like to share with you the fifth and last short rumination about Sit Ozfårs Wysr, a new project by macompagnie and the ensemble 101 based, very loosely, on several themes and ideas from Frank L. Baum’s The Wonderful Wizard of Oz and its 1939 MGM film adaptation.

 While recently lamenting to a good friend that I have few people in my life with whom I can discuss composition, it occurred to me that perhaps by jotting down a series of disorganized thoughts about Sit Ozfårs Wysr, I could initiate a conversation with old, new and future friends about how and why music matters to us.
 I say this while fully acknowledging that writing about music makes as much sense as cooking about tennis.
 However, I hope all of us are honest enough to admit that we would at least be intrigued to watch someone cook about tennis, and by analogy, I hope that others have the same curiosity about the musings below.

 On April 30th 2011, while grading student finals in my office at the University of Florida, I received an e-mail from Thomas Royal that simply said "you have to watch this" with a link to K-CoreaINC.K by Ryan Trecartin.
 I put a hefty stack of unread papers to the side and fired up what I thought would be a short, irreverent video.

 Fifty minutes later, after finishing K-CoreaINC.K, I knew that I was not the same person.
 All external signs of existence remained the same, but I experienced an internal paradigm shift that would make any Born Again jealous.
 I finished grading those papers, got on a plane to France, started composing music compulsively, and created the ensemble 101 in November of the same year.